wangyanxing/Judge-at-fgdsb/README.md

 Judge@fgdsb was developed based on [nw.js](https://github.com/nwjs/nw.js/tree/master).

-Copy all Node-webkit files to the root folder, run ```npm install``` to install node modules and bowers.

-Then you can just open the node-webkit app.
+Copy all nw.js files to the root folder, run ```npm install``` to install node modules and bowers.
+Then you can just open the nw.js executable file.

 ##### Build for shipping